 There are a number of questions you want to consider as you begin developing your worship philosophy.
 Answering these questions will help you think through the value your church places on worship and how worship is defined by your church leadership.
 (I gleaned some of these questions from a workshop at a conference I attended in 1987 at the Anaheim, California Vineyard Christian Fellowship.
-The workshop was taught by Carl Tuttle.)
+Carl Tuttle taught the workshop.)